Emekaborisama/Emekaborisama/README.md

 ### Hi there 👋

 My Name is Emeka Boris Ama.
-I am a Data Scientist and Machine Learning Engineer. i am passionate about building machine learning models and data driven products to help you live a stress-free life and solve emerging problems. i have excellent experience in building production ready machine learning models(NLP,Audio classification, Speech recongintion, Classification and Regression)
+I am a Data Scientist and Machine Learning Engineer. i am passionate about building machine learning models and data driven products to help you live a stress-free life and solve emerging problems. i have excellent experience in building production ready machine learning models(NLP,Audio classification, Speech recongintion, Computer vision, Classification and Regression)

 **Languages**: Python, SQL, Go